Technological Infrastructures

 22.10.2025

-More Power and Sustainability for ORFEO: Area Science Park expands its Data Center
+More Power for ORFEO: Area Science Park expands its Data Center

 Area Science Park has significantly upgraded the hardware infrastructure and computing power of ORFEO, the Data Center that serves as a cornerstone of the organisation’s research and innovation ecosystem.
 Supported by the PNRR – Mission 4 “Education and Research”, the Data Center expansion marks a major step forward in computing performance and in the delivery of advanced storage and data management services for scientific applications in numerical simulation and artificial intelligence.